arqma/arqma/README.md

 ### Build instructions

 GNTL uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

 #### On Linux and OS X

 * Install the dependencies

-* Change to the root of the source code directory and build:
+* Change to the root of the source code directory, switch branch and build:

 ```
-cd gntl && make release
+cd gntl && git checkout <branch or release> && make release
 ```

 *Optional*: If your machine has several cores and enough memory, enable parallel build by running `make -j<number of threads>` instead of `make`.
 For this to be worthwhile, the machine should have one core and about 2GB of RAM available per thread.